devzendo/onni/README.md

 # Development
 I use Visual Studio Code (on macOS) connected remotely to a Linux Mint 21.3 (Ubuntu 22.04) PC.
+Or use Visual Studio Code directly on that PC.
 The project was set up using the Raspberry Pi Pico plugin.

 # Building
-Assuming a macOS or Linux host.
+Assuming a Linux host.
 Not catering for Windows building any time soon.

 Install the Pico SDK and toolchain: